Shnmg1/Crimson-BookStore/API_DOCUMENTATION.md

 **Important Notes:**
 - Books are **grouped by ISBN + Edition** (multiple physical copies shown as one entry)
 - `availableCount` is calculated dynamically: `COUNT(*) WHERE ISBN=?
 AND Edition=?
 AND Status='Available'`
+- `availableBookIds` is an array of BookID values for all available copies of this ISBN+Edition group
 - `minPrice` and `maxPrice` show the price range for all available copies
 - `availableConditions` lists all available conditions (New, Good, Fair)
 - Only books with `Status = 'Available'` are returned